tubaman48/CI-MS4-cpb-shop/README.md

 > - My mentor, Antonio Rodriguez, at Code Institute, for continuous helpful feedback and support.
 > - The team at Code Institute, for teaching me the necessary skills to create this site.
 > - Numerous threads on the CI Slack channels plus a couple of significant Tutor Support sessions helped me understand and overcome the challenges of Django, Postgres, Heroku and AWS deployments.
-> - Naoise "Gaff" Gaffney for his info packed packed webinar on preparing for MS4.
+> - Naoise "Gaff" Gaffney for his info packed webinar on preparing for MS4.
 > - Django Documentation has been used to ensure correct syntax usage throughout the code.
 > - Stack Overflow has been used to help with deciphering the Django error codes, and searching for bug fixes.
->   These examples significantly helped me with formatting of the database schema / nav link accessibility table within features / deployment sections within this README.
+>   These examples significantly helped me with formatting of the database schema / navigation link accessibility table within features / deployment sections within this README.
 > - **CI staff** and **Slack Community** for always being on-hand with questions posted and assistance requests.
 > - A special call out goes to the CI Student Care team who have been very accommodating and motivational, especially on my last 2 projects (MS3 and MS4).
 > - Everyone that takes part in the Slack calls, specifically from the **#In-It-Together** and **#London Community** channels.